‘Faithful’ Project Offers Sacred Space for Christian Women to Create

 Though evangelicals may disagree about the extent of the problem or about particular pastoral roles, we can all agree that when women are not flourishing and contributing their spiritual gifts to the church, the whole body of Christ suffers.

 So the concerned and cynical may worry that as a project “for women and by women,” Faithful might be further confirmation that the work of women in the church is marginalized.
 I admit that was my first instinct.
-I saw Faithful as another example of women’s creative and intellectual labor being marketed to women through prettiness and an aura of feminine
+I saw Faithful as another example of women’s creative and intellectual labor being marketed to women through prettiness and an aura of feminine sensitivity.

 Then, as I began to work on this article, I dropped my toddlers off with my mom to get a few hours to write.
 On my way home, I cued up the music from the Faithful album; “Rahab’s Lullaby” began to play.